ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 the last household.
 The largest household size in ACS is 17, so the number of simulants initialized in households will underestimate M by 1-16.

+We perturb the PUMA and age attributes of the sampled households, as described in the :ref:`perturbation section below <census_prl_perturbation>`.

 .. _census_prl_gq_init:

 Initializing people living in group quarters